This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

-When we talked about putting together this list, we all hands down said that the air fryer was our most used small appliance.
+When my husband and I talked about putting together this list, we hands down said that the air fryer was our most used small appliance.
 We love love love the air fryer.
 Why?
 They are available in a variety of sizes, they are easy to clean, and they make food taste better.

 If you have kids, you need to pick up an air fryer.
 Our editor uses hers almost every day to cook things like chicken nuggets, fish sticks, corn dogs, veggie tots, and mini pizzas.
 For those with a big kitchen and a large family, we recommend the Cuisinart Air Fryer Oven.

 For those of you that don’t need to cook for littles, the air fryer is still a great purchase.
 Pick up a 5-QT air fryer and make meals for two without turning on the oven.
 You can cook just about anything from chicken breasts, fish fillets, meat kabobs, eggrolls, and veggies.